isomerpages/govtech-gobusiness/_FAQ/1l-nightactivities.md

 #### **13. Can nightlife operators collaborate with a neighbouring F&B outlet to serve food at their bar, pub, nightclub or karaoke outlet?**
 All nightlife establishments that wish to convert their business activity to F&B are required to provide their food preparation area within the premises for food to be served at the same place.

 Operators may only work with another F&B establishment if the supplying establishment holds a food processing establishment licence from SFA.
 Nonetheless, nightlife operators would still be required to convert to an F&B establishment or other permitted commercial use in order to reopen.
-Please refer to advisory note [last updated 6 Nov] here on the application steps, or reach out to the Singapore Nightlife Business Association at <a href = "mailto: helpdesk@snba.org.sg">helpdesk@snba.org.sg</a>.
+Please refer to advisory note <a href="https://covid.gobusiness.gov.sg/guides/PivotAdvisory.pdf" target="_blank">here</a> [last updated 6 Nov] here on the application steps, or reach out to the Singapore Nightlife Business Association at <a href = "mailto: helpdesk@snba.org.sg">helpdesk@snba.org.sg</a>.

 #### **14. If I choose to remain close, can I keep my Public Entertainment (PE) licence and reopen at another location when my business is permitted to resume?**
 The PE licence will remain valid for the period stated in the licence for the current location.
 The operator may apply for a new PE licence in the future for the new location, but the application will be assessed by the Police based on its merits and subject to the prevailing laws and policies.